dafydd2277/incorporation/README.md

 - [How to Get an EIN for your Business][241124i](YouTube)

 - Multi-member LLCs will be filling out different Fed Tax forms.

-501(c)3
+[Here's a complete guide][241127b].

+- What about 501(c)3?
+Probably for the future.